hiroaki/maps.gpx/README.md

 instance method | return value | description
 ----------------|--------------|------------
-clone( ) | GPXCasualViewer.LatLngBounds | create new GPXCasualViewer.LatLngBounds instance which has properties same as this
+clone( ) | MapsGPX.LatLngBounds | create new MapsGPX.LatLngBounds instance which has properties same as this

 ---

-## GPXCasualViewer.Marker class
+## MapsGPX.Marker class

 This class inherits `google.maps.Marker`.

-But the expansion parts are effective only when an instance was created by `createOverlayAs...` of `GPXCasualViewer` class method.
+But the expansion parts are effective only when an instance was created by `createOverlayAs...` of `MapsGPX` class method.

 ### Instance Methods